elehcimd/cumulative/README.md

 ---

-Manipulation and analysis of data series collections.
+**Cumulative** is an open source project and Python package that provides an intuitive in-memory interface to transform and analyse large collections of time series with composable pipelines.

 ---